thycotic/privman-docs/ui/navigation/index.md

 [priority]: # (1)
 # Navigation and Controls

-In Privilege Manager navigation and controls are aligned with Thycotic's standard user experience.
+In Privilege Manager, navigation and controls are aligned with Thycotic's standard user experience.
 The main navigation menu is situated along the left side of your browser window and controls on each page are standardized.

 The button for a __page refresh__ and the __More__ drop-down options are available at the top-right of your page.

 ![refresh](images/refresh-more.png "Refresh and More button")

-Whenever you are in editing mode on a page, you find a __Save__ or __Cancel__ banner on the top of your page.
+Whenever you are in editing mode on a page, you will find a __Save Changes__ or __Cancel__ banner at the top of your page.

 ![cancel](images/save-cancel.png "Cancel/Save banner in editing mode")

-Breadcrumb navigation is provided on the top left of your page.
+Breadcrumb navigation is provided at the top left of your page.

 Table column sorting and filtering is available via the ellipsis on each table column: